symfony/symfony-docs/reference/configuration/framework.rst

         webhook:
             no_private_network: true

-This decorates the webhook HTTP client with a :class:`Symfony\\Component\\HttpClient\\NoPrivateNetworkHttpClient`, so it requires the HttpClient component:
+This wraps the webhook HTTP client with a :class:`Symfony\\Component\\HttpClient\\NoPrivateNetworkHttpClient`, so it requires the HttpClient component: